No-Country/c14-06-m-node-react/README.md

 pnpm install
 ```

-Then, complete the key-value pairs in the `backend/.env` file:
+Then, configure the key-value pairs in the `backend/.env` file:

 ##### _backend/.env_